Steps to Becoming a Parent for Gay Men

 Step 10: Start Treatment Cycle (6 to 9 weeks)

-After the retainer fee has been paid, both the egg donor and the gestational surrogate will be instructed to call the RSC Third Party Reproduction Team Nurse on the first day of their menstrual periods to begin the IVF process.
+After the retainer fee has been paid, both the egg donor and the gestational surrogate will be instructed to call the Boston IVF Third Party Reproduction Team Nurse on the first day of their menstrual periods to begin the IVF process.
 Both parties will be instructed to take oral contraceptive pills to synchronize their menstrual cycles, followed by hormonal medications for the IVF treatment process.
 The egg retrieval and embryo transfer will occur approximately 6 to 9 weeks later.

 Step 11: Blood Pregnancy Test (15 days later)